 There are 16 bridges that connect the island of Manhattan to the outer boroughs, and at least a dozen of them offer pedestrian lanes.
 One of those 12 is the Queensboro Bridge—also known as the 59th Street Bridge and now officially named the Ed Koch Bridge.
-If you're feeling groovy one morning, consider taking a walk across this iconic bridge.
-Walking across the Queensboro Bridge will give you a great view of Long Island City, the East River, and the Upper East Side of Manhattan.
+If you're feeling groovy one morning, consider taking a walk across this iconic bridge, which will give you a great view of Long Island City, the East River, and the Upper East Side of Manhattan.

 Queensboro Bridge History

 The bridge is more than a century old and has been known as the 59th Street Bridge due to the fact its Manhattan starting point is 59th Street.
 It was built when it became apparent that another bridge was needed to connect Manhattan with Long Island to ease the traffic load on the Brooklyn Bridge, built 20 years earlier.

 Construction of the cantilever bridge that spans the East River began in 1903, but because of various delays, the structure was not completed until 1909.
-The bridge eventually fell into disrepair, but after decades of decay, renovations began in 1987, costing more than $300 million (the cost of building the bridge was $18 million).
+The bridge eventually fell into disrepair, and after decades of decay, renovations began in 1987, costing more than $300 million (the cost of building the bridge was $18 million).
 Once you take a walk across this bridge, you will see why it was all worth it.